MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity.md

 - `expirationSec`: Defaults to 3600 seconds / 1 hour.
 Defines the duration until the Authenticity token expires.

+Once an authenticity check has been performed, it will not be performed again until the token has expired based on the set value.

 #### To configure the `expirationSec` property:

 1. Load the MobileFirst Operations Console and navigate to **[your application]** → **Security** → **Security Check Configurations** and click on **Create New**.